sukhjinder-kumar/PDF_Extractor/Readme.md

 target_header="Your target header you want to query upon"
 ```

+There is an included attachement inside the `Attachement/` folder, so you don't need to run this step to test the remaining codebase.

 4. Run the file `python gmail_extractor.py`, your attachements will be downloaded in `Attachements/` folder.
 It searches for messages that has `target_header` as the subject and contains `.pdf` attachement.

 Now you can either use the api's created in `api.py` file (first host it) or use exact function defined in various files.